gearymich/MQP_Website/README.md

 To install the dependancies for this project, execute each command defined in `requirements.txt` within the command prompt.

-For Windows devices, the backend and frontend portions of the application can be started by executing the respective batch files.
+For Windows devices, the backend and frontend portions of the application can be started by executing the respective batch files under `\bat-files`.

 ## Other Info